ahmyk9/ahmyk9/README.md

 I'm Ahmed, a full-stack developer based in Australia.
 Always doing something.

-I do be working on open source projects, if something pops in my head, chances are I’ll prototype and never touch it again because if it gotta be a billion dollar idea right?.
+I do be working on open source projects, if something pops in my head, chances are I’ll prototype and never touch it again because it gotta be a billion dollar idea.
+Right?

 My main stack these days is JavaScript/TypeScript, React, Tailwind, Node.js, and Next.js.
 I enjoy designing smooth UI flows, debugging complex problems, and making products feel fast and intuitive.
 I also experiment with AI integrations, cloud-hosted apps, and data-driven tools.